 Data Cleansing Process and Data Tuning

 Data cleansing is two-part: cleaning the data followed by data tuning.
-Data cleaning removes duplicates, fixes errors, and adds missing data to records.
+Data cleaning removes duplicates, fixes errors, and adds missing data values to records.
 Data tuning structures the data to be consistent.
 Once data has been cleaned up, it’s known as “technically accurate data.”
 Once it’s been tuned, it becomes “uniform data.”

-How AI Helps with Data Cleaning & Data Scrubbing
+How AI Helps with Data Cleaning

 With AI, the data cleaning outlook is very different.
 AI can recognize patterns and anomalies in data that humans might not recognize more quickly.
-Additionally, as more data comes in, the incoming data feeds the AI algorithm, so the cleansing process is continually refined as volume increases.
+Additionally, as more data comes in, the incoming data values feed the AI algorithm, so the cleansing process is continually refined as volume increases.
 Of course, the key to effective AI data cleansing is training the machine on how it systematically analyzes, rates, and uses data so that it can become better at correcting, repairing, updating, and improving it.
 Overall, AI can handle large volumes of data cleaning tasks in less than a day, whereas it might take a data scientist weeks to perform.

-The Importance of AI Cleaned Data
+The Importance of AI Data Scrubbing

 - Marketing: sending the right message to the right audience at the right time; list segmentation and filtering, creating marketing plans and building campaigns, identifying best prospects, discerning propensity to purchase signals.